 The program is fully accredited by the Accreditation Council of Graduate Medical Education (ACGME) and the American Board of Medical Genetics and Genomics (AMBGG).

-The Medical Genetics and Genomics Residency is a two-year clinical and research training experience providing physicians with the knowledge and skills necessary for diagnosis, counseling, and management of patients with inherited disorders, serving the community of Oregon, the Pacific Northwest, and beyond.
-The Medical Genetics and Genomics Residency provides quality healthcare, aligning with OHSU'S ambulatory care model to ensure clinical quality improvement is the foundation of the program.
-The Medical Genetics and Genomics Residency strives to be an active contributor to translational and basic science and a leader and advocate for specialty of medical genetics, and the patients we serve.
+The Medical Genetics and Genomics Residency is a two-year clinical and research training experience providing physicians with the knowledge and skills necessary for diagnosis, counseling, and management of patients with inherited disorders.
+The Residency provides quality healthcare, aligning with OHSU's care model to ensure clinical quality improvement is the foundation of the program.
+The Residency strives to be an active contributor to translational and basic science and a leader and advocate for the specialty of medical genetics and the patients we serve.